cpanican/caprine/readme.md

 # Caprine <img src="static/Icon.png" width="60">

-> Elegant Facebook Messenger desktop app
+> Elegant Facebook Messenger desktop app.

+This forked repo has modified changes to the original app.

 Caprine is an unofficial and privacy-focused Facebook Messenger app with many useful features.